wzamites/webpack-demo/README.md

     $ cd webpack-demo
     $ npm i
     $ npm start
-   Open local http://localhost:8080/ to see the counter example
+   Open http://localhost:8080/ to see the counter example